Xike Sea

 The problem

-New users were activating but not reaching the core value of the product within their first week.
-Data showed a 60% drop-off before users completed initial setup, and support tickets pointed to confusion at the same three steps every time.
+New users were activating but not completing setup within their first week.
+Analytics showed a 60% drop-off before users reached the product’s core value — concentrated at the same three steps every time.
+Support tickets confirmed it: the flow was asking users to configure advanced settings before they’d seen anything useful.

 The approach